DiffH2O: Diffusion-Based Synthesis of Hand-Object Interactions from Textual Descriptions: Additional Experiments

 \paragraph{\textbf{FID and KID metrics.}} It's been shown by earlier studies~\cite{noguchi2019image},~\cite{jayasumana2023rethinking},~\cite{chong2020effectively} that Fr\'echet Inception Distance (FID) metric is biased and not stable for calculating the distances for small datasets.
 Since the GRAB subject split only contains 144 motions, in addition to FID, we also report the more stable Kernel Inception Distance (KID) metric which provides more reliable scores with fewer samples (Table~\ref{tab:fid_stds}).
 Table~\ref{tab:fid_stds} also includes the standard deviations for the multimodality and diversity metrics based upon 20 repetitions of the evaluation.

-\paragraph{\textbf{Full-sequence training.}} Given an initial pose of the grasp moment, IMoS only synthesizes post-grasp sequences.
-To compare our results to IMoS in Table 1 of the main paper, we evaluated our models only on the post-grasp sequence part of the synthesis.
-In Table~\ref{tab:full_sequence}, we also provide diversity, multimodality, FID, KID and action recognition scores computed over the full sequence including pre- and post-grasp stages.
-We compare our results against real motions from ground-truth and demonstrate that we can achieve scores similar to ground-truth, which demonstrates our capability to synthesize realistic hand-object interactions.
+\paragraph{\textbf{Full-sequence training.}} Given an initial pose of the grasp moment, IMoS only synthesizes interaction sequences.
+To compare our results to IMoS in Table 1 of the main paper, we evaluated our models only on the interaction sequence part of the synthesis.
+In Table~\ref{tab:full_sequence}, we also provide diversity, multimodality, FID, KID and action recognition scores computed over the full sequence including grasp and interaction stages.
+We compare our results against motions from motion capture and observe that we can achieve scores similar to real mocap, which demonstrates our capability to synthesize realistic hand-object interactions.